-Trading stocks in Asia is similar to doing so in most other places once you’ve opened your brokerage account.
+Trading stocks in Asia is similar to most other places once you’ve opened your brokerage account.
 I won’t get into details or specific stock recommendations – they depend entirely on where you’re trading.
 Some exchanges have lunch breaks, while others have minimum orders and other quirks.

 But as with most things, your end result depends on how much effort you’re willing to put in.
-The best way to invest in Asia is to hop on a plane and set yourself up.
-Don’t just trade shares of Sony on the NYSE.
+The best way to invest in Asian stocks is to set up a local brokerage account.
+Don’t just trade shares of Sony on the New York Stock Exchange.

 Skip the Next Western Recession